christianjose97/christianjose97/README.md

 ###

-For the quickest response checkout out  my [LinkedIn](https://www.linkedin.com/in/christian-d-jose-8a2718193/).
+For the quickest response, checkout out  my [LinkedIn](https://www.linkedin.com/in/christian-d-jose-8a2718193/) and send me a DM!

 ###